Best reward credit cards for consulting – The Platinum Card® from American Express vs. Chase Sapphire Reserve®

 For the Sapphire Reserve, you gain membership just to Priority Pass Select (2 free guests).

 Winner: For the optionality, the American Express Platinum is the clear winner here.

 Hotel Elite Status

 While you may already earn hotel status from traveling constantly for your projects, this may come especially in handy for greener consultants who want instant hotel status.

-This one is simple – the American Express Platinum comes with Marriott Rewards Gold and Hilton Honors Gold status, while the Chase Sapphire Reserve does not offer any hotel status benefits.
+This one is simple – the American Express Platinum comes with Marriott Bonvoy Gold Elite and Hilton Honors Gold status, while the Sapphire Reserve does not offer any hotel status benefits.

 Winner: Clearly the American Express Platinum on this one.

 No one likes waiting in the TSA line, and with all the travel you’ll be doing – you can’t afford to not have PreCheck these days!
 Both credit cards offer TSA PreCheck or Global Entry credit once every 4 years, further bringing down the “real cost” of your annual fee.